Back to Blog

 Now, dump the current schema into a new single migration:

-symfony console doctrine:migrations:dump-schema
+symfony console doctrine:migrations:diff --from-empty-schema

 The bundle provides one more command that helps to "roll up" the migrations by deleting all tracked versions and insert the one version that exists: